 Construction funding provided by major Australian banks is the primary source of funding for the industry.
-The rate is typically a fixed rate (three to four per cent) over the Bank Bill Swap Rate (BBSY).
+The rate is typically a fixed rate (three to four per cent) over the Bank Bill Swap Bid Rate (known as the BBSY).
 The BBSY moves with the cash rate set by the Reserve Bank of Australia (RBA).
 As the RBA has continually increased the cash rate, this has moved the rate of a construction loan from 3-4 per cent to 6.5-7.5 per cent.
 Whilst higher than typical pre-pandemic rates, this is not higher than has been experienced over the last 30 years.

 More importantly, banks have been making attempts to better manage their risks through tightening lending criteria.
-Two critical changes include:
+Two critical changes include reduced loan to value ratios (LVRs), and increased presales covenant requirements.

-- Loan to value ratios have reduced from 65-75 per cent of the total project value to 50-60 per cent.
+LVRs have reduced from 65-75 per cent of the total project value to 50-60 per cent.
 This means that developers need to use their own equity or accept mezzanine debt to fund a greater portion of their development.
 Returns on equity are approximately 20 per cent and mezzanine finance is charged at approximately a 7-8 per cent premium on construction loans.
 This means finance is more expensive and fewer projects may be able to proceed.
-For a typical development, the weighted average cost of capital has approximately increased from 6.8 per cent to 11 per cent. - Banks have increased presales covenant requirements.
-Previously developers would have needed between 55 per cent and 60 per cent of the total construction loan to be covered by presales, this has increased to 100 per cent to 120 per cent of presales recently.
+For a typical development, the weighted average cost of capital has approximately increased from 6.8 per cent to 11 per cent.

+Banks have increased presales covenant requirements.
+Previously developers would have needed between 55 per cent and 60 per cent of the total construction loan to be covered by presales, this has increased from 100 per cent to 120 per cent of presales recently.
 This has increased the amount of time needed for projects to progress from development approval to construction, raising exposure to cost escalation.
 Loans allowing commencement with 55 per cent to 60 per cent of the initial loan are no longer available.
 This may lead to developers discounting presales more aggressively to achieve loan conditions.